BruceWind/CPSensor/README.md

 ### In additon

 To be honest, I have not test it on windows.
-In case you get error on windows, you may need to fix on your own.
+In case you get error on windows, you can try to fix on your own.